-This World Refugee Day, many of us are waking up to a world we no longer recognize, whether because of a rise in racist and xenophobic attacks, a loss of humanity for those on the move, or a sense of increasing inequality between the rich and the poor — in and outside our borders.
-Too often, we focus on what divides us, rather than what unites us, with children, young people and families bearing the brunt.
+For many of us, it's becoming harder and harder to recognize the world we live in, whether because of a rise in racist and xenophobic attacks, a loss of humanity for those on the move, or a sense of increasing inequality between the rich and the poor — in and outside our borders.
+Too often, we focus on what divides us, rather than what unites us — with children, young people and families bearing the brunt.

 In light of the latest developments in the United States — the senseless separation of children from their parents — now, more than ever, we need to stand up for what we believe in.